seldomdesign/instana-python-monitoring-tests/README.md

 Test the application by running `fastapi dev main.py` (while in the previously activated `venv` environment).
 The post result should confirm that the Development Server is up an running, and the application is accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000).

-If everything is working as expected we can now proceed and containerize the applicaiton.
+If everything is working as expected, we can now proceed and containerize the application.

 # Build Docker image